WHAT IS CEFPODOXIME PROXETIL?

 Do not take Cefpodoxime Proxetil (Vantin, Cefoprox) if you are allergic to it or to other cephalosporin antibiotics such as cefaclor, cefdinir, cefditoren, cefprozil, ceftazidime, cefuroxime, or others.

-Prior to taking Cefpodoxime Proxetil, let your doctor known if you have or had a history of any of these conditions: liver or kidney disease, a stomach or intestinal disorder such as colitis, diabetes, or if you are malnourished.
+Prior to taking Cefpodoxime Proxetil, let you’re doctor known if you have or had a history of these conditions: liver or kidney disease, a stomach or intestinal disorder such as colitis, diabetes, or if you are malnourished.

 BEFORE TAKING CEFPODOXIME PROXETIL:

 Cefpodoxime Proxetil is a prescription only drug which means that it is only available with a doctor’s prescription.
 Consult you’re doctor before taking Cefpodoxime Proxetil as all antibiotic medications are strictly to be taken with a doctor’s prescription.
 Take care about all the precautions listed above.

 HOW SHOULD I TAKE CEFPODOXIME PROXETIL?